keyboardio/Kaleidoscope/docs/codebase/glossary.md

 ### Key number

-An integer representing a Keyswitch’s position in the “Physical Layout”
+An integer representing a Keyswitch’s position in the “Physical Layout”.
+Represented in the code by the `KeyAddr` type.

 ### Physical Layout